 Our car batteries are working harder than ever before.
 In fact, modern vehicles have over 200 electronic control units and all of these place increasing demands on your battery, even when you’re parked.

-When you add in the facts that extreme temperatures can play havoc with your battery, a lack of battery maintenance can lead to a shorter lifespan and batteries will automatically lose some charge over time anyway, it’s no surprise that battery failures are widely acknowledged as the number one cause of breakdowns in the UK.
+When you add in that extreme temperatures can play havoc with your battery, a lack of battery maintenance can lead to a shorter lifespan, and batteries will automatically lose some charge over time anyway, it’s no surprise that battery failures are widely acknowledged as the number one cause of breakdowns in the UK.

 So, what can you do to avoid the inconvenient and potentially costly scenario of a flat battery, particularly as the colder and darker nights draw in?
 Well, we’ve partnered up with CTEK to put together a list of five key signs that it’s time to hook your battery up to a charger – or replace it altogether.